koush/docs.scrypted.app/add-camera.md

 :::

-Scrypted supports a variety of camera models.
+Scrypted supports a variety of camera plugins, some of which are listed on this page.
 In the `Scrypted Management Console`, navigate to `Plugins` in the side bar.
 Then search and install the appropriate Scrypted Plugin for your camera manufacturer.

 ![image](/img/install-plugin.png)